AnirudhPuligandla/3D_scanner/README.md

 # 3D_scanner
-This is the repository for the 3d_scanner project.
-The code will be developed in the next couple of months, and anyone with access can modify the files being added here.
+This is the repository for the 3D human body scanner project.
+The project contains 2 versions:
+vtk-bata: contains the beta version of the software, with all functionality working well, and the GUI is very basic.
+vtk: containd the software after the final version of GUI.

-The project will be using the following:
+The project is done using the following:

 Hardware :
 Microsoft Kinect v2.0